Accessibility

 To use this service, please submit your Nimbus Access ID Number to Pride in London.

-• 10:00 am - Kings Cross Pick Up: Between King’s Cross and St Pancras Station on Pancras Road opposite Wasabi Sushi and Bento
+10:00 am - Kings Cross Pick Up: Between King’s Cross and St Pancras Station on Pancras Road opposite Wasabi Sushi and Bento

-• 10:45 am - Charing Cross Pick Up: In front of Charing Cross Station.
+10:45 am - Charing Cross Pick Up: In front of Charing Cross Station.
 At the disabled parking spot

-• 11:15 am - Parade Drop off at Parade Access Safe Space (Old Park Lane, near London Hilton on Park Lane)
+11:15 am - Parade Drop off at Parade Access Safe Space (Old Park Lane, near London Hilton on Park Lane)

 For more details

-Accessibility at the parade
+Accessibility at the Parade

-Watching the parade at Grandstand
+Watching the parade from the Piccadilly Grandstand

-Joining the parade at Access Safe Space
+Joining the parade at the Access safe space

 We offer a Parade Safe Space for anyone who identifies as Deaf or disabled or has additional access requirements.
-Located near Wheel front in a quieter section of the parade, we have a hop-on hop-off wheelchair accessible bus and a fantastic team of trained access volunteers and BSL interpreters.
+Located near the front in a quieter section of the parade, we have a hop-on hop-off wheelchair accessible bus and a fantastic team of trained access volunteers and BSL interpreters.
 We are also assistance dog friendly.

 Access Assembly Point is at Old Park Lane (near Hard Rock Café).
 The destination is Trafalgar Square.
 Please arrive at the Access Assembly Point by 12 noon to ensure you can join the parade safe space.
 It takes approximately 2 hours to travel the parade route.
-For more details on the parade route visit the access map page.

 Wheelchair accessible route